gleisernicolas/mini-bank-api/README.md

 - `export RUBYOPT='-W:no-deprecated -W:no-experimental'` *this step is to hide experimental deprecated warnings from `ruby 2.7.0`*
 - `rails db:setup`

-Now you can run the specs by doing `bundle exec rspec` or initialize our API and make requests usgin `bundle exec rails s`
+Now you can run the specs by doing `bundle exec rspec` or initialize our API and make requests using `bundle exec rails s`

 ## Contributing